 Another worrying thing about the treatment is off-target edits.
 CRISPR guides enzymes to the spot on DNA strands scientists intend to alter.
 Other genes could end up getting edited if the CRISPR enzymes end up making changes in additional spots.

-There is a lot of potential to create better T-cell defenses in gene editing.
-If it ends up being safe, it could turn out to be a huge advancement for treatment of cancer.
+There are a lot of potentials to create better T-cell defenses in gene editing.
+If it ends up being safe, it could turn out to be a huge advancement for the treatment of cancer.